jawkjiang/RSS-Server/README.md

 # RSS-Server
-It's a private RSS-server to host RSS feeds, but opened to public to avoid connection questions.
+It's a private RSS-server to host RSS feeds, but opened to public to avoid connection problems.